intel-analytics/BigDL-2.x/pyzoo/zoo/examples/orca/learn/tf/image_segmentation/README.md

 Note: conda environment is required to run on Yarn, but not strictly necessary for running on local.

 ## Data Preparation
-You should manually download the dataset from kaggle [carvana-image-masking-challenge](https://www.kaggle.com/c/carvana-image-masking-challenge/data) and save it to `/tmp/carvana/`.
-We will need three files, train.zip, train_masks.zip and train_masks.csv.zip
+You should manually download the dataset from kaggle [carvana-image-masking-challenge](https://www.kaggle.com/c/carvana-image-masking-challenge/data) and save it to `~/tensorflow_datasets/downloads/manual/carvana`.
+We will need two files, train.zip and train_masks.zip

 ## Run example on local
 ```bash